onaio/help/guides/forms/_posts/2014-11-12-getting-started-with-forms.md

 Forms uploaded to a project can be moved to a selected project as long as you have add form permissions in that project.

-To move a form to diffent project:
+To move a form to different project:

 1.From the form's dropdown menu, select the **Move to** option;
 <br><br>